View our 2019 Technical Program Symposia: Browse by categories and click on the title for session details.

 The GC&E community often demonstrates a more applied mindset than other sciences; after all, a concern for environmental systems led most us to the field of green chemistry because we understand the resources used in production and toxins released at disposal.
 However, this level of systems thinking has not necessarily been applied to the other systems involved in translating an innovation out of the lab and into the market.

 This symposium sits at the nexus of translating chemistry research to product development, entrepreneurship/intrapreneurship, and circular economy: root challenges are many, and solutions abound.
-Abstracts for case studies, workshops, panels, and other formats that utilize interaction, skills development, and/or storytelling are encouraged.
 Topics will span the innovation pipeline, from the classroom to commercialization.
 For example:

 - What curricula are available that leverage Design and/or Systems Thinking for the chemical sciences?
 What can be learned from the co-working and maker movement to be applied to “molecular makerspaces”?